mufan-li/mufan-li.github.io/_pages/lyapunov_escape.md

 Hopefully the readers will have more thoughts and ideas than I do.

-Thanks to reading up this point, and I hope everyone a happy new year!
+Thanks to reading up this point, and I wish everyone a happy new year!